Mary Leigh: Activism

 Leigh was unhappy with the WSPU, but refused to leave when Emmeline Pankhurst asked for loyalty or for members to leave.
 She remained loyal as she felt an ownership for the organisation she had helped create.
 World War I, however, precipitated a split between Leigh, Yates and other leading suffragettes with Emmeline Pankhurst.
 Pankhurst had agreed that the WSPU would suspend its militant campaign for female suffrage and back the government's fight against Germany.
 Leigh and other radicals disagreed with this policy, and broke away to form the "Suffragettes of the WSPU" (SWSPU).
 The organisation intended to be militant and national but never achieved a large impact.
 Like the Independent WSPU, it was created in 1916.
 The SWSPU passed a resolution to concentrate on women's suffrage and to not encourage debate about former WSPU leaders.

 Later life and death

-Leigh joined the Labour Party and every year she made a pilgrimage to Morpeth, Northumberland, to tend the grave of Emily Wilding Davison.
+Leigh joined the Labour Party and remained a committed socialist, regularly attending the May Day processions in Hyde Park.
+She was a founder of the Emily Wilding Davison Lodge, a memorial society for her suffrage comrade who died after being struck by the King's horse at the 1913 Epsom Derby, and every year she made a pilgrimage to Morpeth, Northumberland, to tend Davison's grave.
+She reportedly took part in the first Aldermaston March in 1958.
+In later years, she continued to recall her time in the WSPU with pride and stood by her actions as a suffragette.

 Leigh died in Stockport in 1979.